kmmuntasir/atrium-tabs/ai-changelog.md

   - Ensured read-only behavior with no interactive actions
   - Added unit tests for rendering with mock data and verifying read-only state
   - All tests passing

+**2024-07-30 20:40:00**
+- Implemented UI polish (ATRIUM-0014):
+  - Defined color palette and global styles in src/index.css
+  - Enhanced GroupList to dynamically render Lucide icons with colors
+  - Integrated react-hot-toast for toast notifications and added a sample trigger
+  - All relevant tests (GroupList, Popup) updated and passing